MOST ACCURATE FORECAST: Bundle up! Freeze Warnings continue in the Valley

 PHOENIX — Bundle up!
-We are tracking another cold morning across Arizona today.
-Phoenix Sky Harbor dropped to a low so far today of 37 degrees.
+Another cold morning is in store for Arizona today.

-Temperatures will stay below normal for this time of year for a couple more days.
+Temperatures are expected to stay below seasonal averages as we kick off the new week.

-Freeze Warnings go back into effect tonight at midnight until 9 a.m.
-Monday for much of south-central, southeastern, and southwestern Arizona.
-This includes nearly all of the Valley, excluding Anthem, Cave Creek, and Fountain Hills.
-The warning is also in place for Casa Grande, Coolidge, Florence, Gila Bend, Wickenburg, and Quartzsite.
+Freeze Warnings are in effect until 9 a.m. today and will return for Tuesday morning across south-central and southern Arizona, including the Valley.

-Wrap exposed pipes, cover sensitive plants, and bring pets inside to keep them safe.
+Take precautions to protect yourself and your property: wrap exposed pipes, cover sensitive plants, and bring pets indoors to ensure their safety.

-In the Valley, morning temperatures will plunge into the mid 30s to low 30s, with afternoon highs on Monday rebounding into the low to mid 60s.
+In the Valley, morning lows will drop into the low to mid 30s, with some rural areas dipping into the upper 20s.
+By Monday afternoon, temperatures will only rebound into the low to mid 60s, keeping us well below average for this time of year.

-As winds shift out of the north this week, gusts could approach 50 mph along the Colorado River Valley.
-A Wind Advisory is in now place for spots along the Upper Colorado River Valley like Bullhead City and Lake Havasu City until 5 p.m. on Wednesday.
+Meanwhile, strong northerly winds are sweeping down the Colorado River with gusts already reaching 40 mph.
+These winds are expected to intensify, with gusts approaching 50 mph through midweek.
+A Wind Advisory is in place for areas along the Upper Colorado River Valley, including Bullhead City and Lake Havasu City, until 5 p.m. on Wednesday.

-Winds will stay light in the Phoenix metro area as our forecast stays cool and dry.
+For the Phoenix Metro area, winds will remain light, and the forecast will stay cool and dry.

-Phoenix Sky Harbor hasn’t experienced a freezing temperature since January 2, 2019.
-Current forecasts suggest temperatures at the airport will remain just above freezing, extending the city’s six-year streak above 32 degrees.
+Interestingly, Phoenix Sky Harbor hasn’t recorded a freezing temperature since January 2, 2019.
+Current forecasts suggest that streak will continue, as temperatures at the airport are expected to remain just above freezing.

-A gradual warm-up is ahead next week.
-Valley highs will climb into the 70s starting Wednesday and we could be tracking the return of precipitation chances by the end of the week.
-Stay tuned as we get closer.
+Looking ahead, a gradual warm-up is on the horizon.
+By Wednesday, Valley highs will climb into the 70s.
+Later in the week, an area of low pressure will move across Arizona, bringing slight chances of rain and snow statewide.

 _________________________________________